Michael Parker is serving his second term on the Town Council having been elected in November 2015 and re-elected to a second term in 2019.

 Parker received a BA in Biology from SUNY Buffalo, attended graduate school in neurobiology at UNC Chapel Hill, and received an MBA in health care administration from Baruch College, where he was awarded a Walter Heller Fellowship.

 Parker lives in downtown Chapel Hill with his wife Linda Prager, a ceramic artist, jewelry maker, and singer.
-He has a married daughter Stephanie, who is an environmental journalist.
+He has a married daughter Stephanie, who is an environmental journalist living in Switzerland.

 The primary mission of the Mayor and Council, as the governing body of the Town is to adopt and provide for the execution of ordinances, rules and regulations as may be necessary or appropriate to protect health, life or property, or to promote the comfort, convenience, security, good order, better government, or the general welfare of the Town and its citizens.